-- 28. By no later than July 1, 2024, the investor-owned utility portfolio administrators (PAs) and Marin Clean Energy shall make available Market Access Program (MAP) approaches for residential and commercial downstream opportunities in their territories.
-These PAs shall also describe, in their MAP Implementation Plans, how their MAP offerings interact with the rest of their portfolios, such that third-party program implementers operating downstream retrofit programs are aware of the possible impacts of customers participating in MAP offerings.
-If applicable, the description of the role of the MAP in the portfolio shall also be included in any third-party advice letter submissions. - 29.
-Portfolio administrators offering a Market Access Program shall include a list of external funding sources beyond the energy efficiency portfolio funding, if any, in their energy efficiency annual reports. - 30.
+- 26. By no later than July 1, 2024, the investor-owned utility portfolio administrators (PAs) and Marin Clean Energy shall make available solicitations using market access approaches for residential and commercial downstream opportunities in their territories.
+These PAs shall also describe, in their market access Implementation Plans, how their market access offerings interact with the rest of their portfolios, such that third-party program implementers operating downstream retrofit programs are aware of the possible impacts of customers participating in market access offerings.
+If applicable, the description of the role of the market access approach in the portfolio shall also be included in any third-party advice letter submissions. - 27.
+Portfolio administrators offering a market access approach or solicitation shall include a list of external funding sources beyond the energy efficiency portfolio funding, if any, in their energy efficiency annual reports. - 28.
 Portfolio administrators may propose processes for customers to implement multi-distributed energy resource projects and receive rebates or incentives for non-energy efficiency integrated demand-side management measures through their energy efficiency programs, by submitting Tier 3 advice letters no later than March 15, 2024.
-The advice letters shall include details of the use of non-energy efficiency funding, measurement approaches including any methods that will be used to ensure that impacts on consumption are not double-counted, and references to applicable rules and approved budgets from non-energy efficiency resource areas that will govern the distribution of those funds. - 31.
-Portfolio administrators (PAs) may set aside no more than 2.5 percent or \$15 million (for each PA), whichever is less, of their total budgets during 2024-2027 approved in this decision to fund innovative integrated demand-side management (IDSM) projects, including ongoing load-shifting that is not event-based.
-Energy efficiency funding shall not be used for rebating capital costs of non-efficiency technologies.
+The advice letters shall include details of the use of non-energy efficiency funding, measurement approaches including any methods that will be used to ensure that impacts on consumption are not double-counted, and references to applicable rules and approved budgets from non-energy efficiency resource areas that will govern the distribution of those funds.

-- 32. Southern California Regional Energy Network shall submit a Tier 2 advice letter by September 30, 2025 containing the Community-Based Design Collaborative's developed process for funding community programs, and a plan for piloting the approach in 2026 and 2027 for potential statewide rollout later, and a process and plans for continuation of the community-based design collaborative if necessary.
-The advice letter shall address the factors discussed in Section 8.3 of this decision. - 33.
-Southern California Regional Energy Network shall coordinate with the Community-Based Design Collaborative and with the other portfolio administrators to structure a process for community-based programs for all areas covered by the Commission's energy efficiency programs, for proposal in their 2028-2031 portfolio applications. - 34.
-Statewide programs shall take precedence over other programs that may overlap with them in the resource acquisition segment. - 35.
-Bay Area Regional Energy Network, Southern California Regional Energy Network, Tri-County Regional Energy Network, and Rural Regional Energy Network shall, for programs that only meet the criterion of serving hard-to-reach customers, include in their Joint Cooperation Memoranda a description of how they will identify customers or buildings to target marketing exclusively toward hard-to-reach customers. - 36.
-This decision supersedes Decision (D.) 18-05-041 and D.21-05-031 with respect to the timing and submission of a Joint Cooperation Memoranda (JCM).
-Portfolio administrators must submit JCMs every two years, within 60 days after
+- 29. Portfolio administrators (PAs) may set aside up to 2.5 percent, or \$4 million, whichever is greater, up to a maximum of \$15 million, from within their total budgets during 2024-2027 approved in this decision to fund innovative integrated demand-side management projects, including ongoing load-shifting that is not event-based.
+Energy efficiency funding shall not be used for rebating capital costs of non-efficiency technologies, except as already provided for electric panel upgrades in Decisions 19-08-009 and 23-04-035. - 30.
+Southern California Regional Energy Network shall submit a Tier 2 advice letter by September 30, 2025 containing the Community-Based Design Collaborative's developed process for funding community programs, and a plan for piloting the approach in 2026 and 2027 for potential statewide rollout later, and a process and plans for continuation of the community-based design collaborative if necessary.
+The advice letter shall address the factors discussed in Section 8.3 of this decision. - 31.
+Southern California Regional Energy Network shall coordinate with the Community-Based Design Collaborative and with the other portfolio administrators to structure a process for community-based programs for all areas covered by the Commission's energy efficiency programs, for proposal in their 2028-2031 portfolio applications.